 Fostering is not just caring for a child.
-Emphasize the importance of working with biological and adoptive families.
+In the majority of cases, reunification is the permanency goal therefore it is important for foster families to work with biological and adoptive families.
 Following the child's permanency plan may require the foster family to work with the birth or adoptive family on that family's issues while they work through their own anticipatory separation issues.